mrraj7/mrraj7/README.md

 ## Purpose of this repository

-The main purpose of this repository to showcase few few Data science projects
+The main purpose of this repository to showcase few Data science projects

 ## Technology